How many daughter cells are produced at the end of meiosis? | Channels for Pearson+

 Recall that meiosis consists of two consecutive divisions: meiosis I and meiosis II.

-In meiosis I, homologous chromosomes are separated into two different cells.
-This is the reductional division.

-In meiosis II, the sister chromatids are separated, similar to mitosis, resulting in four genetically distinct daughter cells.
+In meiosis II, the sister chromatids of each chromosome are separated, similar to mitosis, resulting in four genetically distinct haploid cells.

 Watch next